samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 **Don’t Make It Personal.** Don’t punish a character for a player’s behavior or some personal grudge.
 That’s probably the quickest way to undermine your players’ trust in you as DM and as a fair arbiter of the rules.

 **Provide Fair Warning.** Let characters face the consequences of their foolish actions, but make sure you give enough cues for the players to recognize self-destructive actions.
-You might want to ask a player, “Are you sure?” before committing a character to a potentially fatal course of action.
+You might want to ask a player, "Are you sure?" before committing a character to a potentially fatal course of action.

 **Fair Encounters.** Your players have to know that you’re fair in designing encounters.
 It’s fine to throw tough encounters at them and sometimes to let them face monsters they can’t beat.
 But it’s not fair if the players have no way to know they can’t win the fight or have no way to escape.